Skip to content

 • remember that on plain HTTP, both the password and session cookie are visible to anyone who can sniff that local network traffic

-• do not assume the shared-password layer and mutation checks are a full internet-facing security boundary
+• do not assume the password layer and mutation checks are a full internet-facing security boundary

 • treat delete actions as destructive and permanent